-- Theoretical trade skills and hands-on shop experience to enable students to train for employment as apprentices and entry-level workers. - Acquisition of safety skills and awareness. - Ability to apply mathematical concepts to the Electrical trade.
+- Theoretical trade skills and hands-on shop experience to enable students to train for employment as apprentices and entrylevel workers. - Acquisition of safety skills and awareness. - Ability to apply mathematical concepts to the Electrical trade.

-- Math 11 or equivalent AND English 11 or equivalent OR - Mature student status with acceptable scores on the College Placement Tests or GED OR - Pass Level E Trades Entrance Exam
+- Math 11 or equivalent AND English 11 or equivalent - Pass Level E Trades Entrance Exam

-- students should not be colour blind, for trade hiring purposes - good manual and mechanical ability - suitable work clothes and steel toed work shoes
+- students should not be colour blind, for trade hiring purposes - · good manual and mechanical ability - suitable work clothes and steel toed work shoes